Lalique 100 Points Tasting Glass By James Suckling, Single

 Beautiful yet functional is how internationally acclaimed Crystal Wine critic James Suckling describes his new Crystal Wine glass, a joint creation with Frances most esteemed crystal maker, Lalique Crystal.
 The American has tasted more than 150,000 different Crystal Wines over his 30 years as a Crystal Wine taster.
 He dreamt for decades about creating his own Crystal Wine glass, and after careful consideration for the ideal Maison to work with, he looked to Lalique Crystal.
 It wasn't long before he and Lalique Crystal's talented designer Marc Larminaux came together last autumn, in the firms head office in Paris, to design the ideal Crystal Wine glass - one Crystal Wine glass that would be wonderful to drink any type of Crystal Wine - white or red, young or old, first growth or petit chateau.

 100 points is a glass that exemplifies the established traditional and style of Lalique Crystal but embraces a modern design and precise utility, says Marc Larminaux.
-Lalique Crystal, which was established by Rene Lalique over 100 years ago, has a long tradition for making Crystal Wine Glasses beginning with ranges such as Barsac and Beaune, popular in the 1930s and 1940s.
+The Lalique Crystal and JAMES SUCKLING 100 points Crystal Wine Glass is a revolutionary addition to its stemware range.

 View VideoView Lalique 100 Points James Suckling Video (7min.
 14 sec.)